Taxonomies, Ontologies and Knowledge Graphs: a primer

 However, trying to use this for more types and groups becomes very space intensive, so we instead do it like this:

-Those code-writers amongst you will notice this kinda looks analogous to inheritance in code.
+If you write code, you might notice this looks a lot like inheritance ie traits passed down a hierarchy.
 Almost like the cats would inherit traits associated with animals but not dogs?
 Right?

 For computers to classify things, and for that output to be helpful, we have to understand how things might get classified.